ajaybabu27/covid_assembly_pipeline/README.md

 The pipeline automatically determines Thermo vs Illumina libraries and runs accordingly.

-The run folder must be in the following format
+The run folder name must be in the following format
 ```
 <runID_pipeline>
 ```